fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Some people will pass at the speed of light.
 Some will crawl till the end of the journey.
 Many will fall.

-There will be hooks that will drag sinners down
+There will be hooks that will drag sinners down.

 The hypocrites will say to the believers "Wait for us, give us some of your light."
 It will be said "Go back and search for the light for yourself."